History

 Purpose

-As the only national not-for-profit educational organization with a mission to promote environmentally sound landscaping practices to preserve biodiversity through the preservation, restoration and establishment of native plant communities, Wild Ones serves as a resource for private individuals, schools, commercial property owners, and community decision makers as they move toward ethical choices in land use and in the redefinition of current guidelines and ordinances affecting our landscape.
+As the only national not-for-profit educational organization with a mission to promote native landscapes through education, advocacy and collaborative action, Wild Ones serves as a resource for private individuals, schools, commercial property owners, and community decision makers as they move toward ethical choices in land use and in the redefinition of current guidelines and ordinances affecting our landscape.
 Because we are a “plants-roots” organization, our organizational goals are accomplished through local chapters and their individual members.

 The Beginning